 About the National Space Society

 The National Space Society is an independent non-profit educational membership organization dedicated to the creation of a spacefaring civilization.
 NSS is widely acknowledged as a preeminent citizen’s voice on space, with thousands of members and supporters, and over 50 chapters in the United States and around the world.
 The Society publishes Ad Astra magazine, an award-winning periodical chronicling the most important developments in space.
-To learn more, visit the NSS Website (www.nss.org).
+To learn more, visit the NSS Website (space.nss.org).

 About the Space Frontier Foundation

 The Space Frontier Foundation is an organization of people dedicated to opening the Space Frontier to human settlement as rapidly as possible.
 Our goals include protecting the Earth’s fragile biosphere and creating a freer and more prosperous life for each generation by using the unlimited energy and material resources of space.
 Our purpose is to unleash the power of free enterprise and lead a united humanity permanently into the Solar System.
 To learn more, visit the SFF Website (spacefrontier.org).